 Muslims Giving Back

-However, MGB’s reputation and viability suffered a major blow in October 2012, when an NYPD informant revealed himself as having infiltrated the group.
-As a result, the organization has struggled to raise funds and pay basic expenses, and its ability to provide charity to needy New Yorkers has been significantly curtailed.
-MGB has also been forced to adopt a lower public profile for fear of attracting even more unwarranted NYPD attention.
+MGB’s reputation and viability suffered a major blow in October 2012, when an NYPD informant revealed himself as having infiltrated the group.
+As a result, the organization struggled to raise funds and pay basic expenses, and its ability to provide charity to needy New Yorkers was significantly curtailed.
 Although MGB still aims to promote and provide charity to needy New Yorkers in fulfillment of one of Islam’s primary tenets, the NYPD’s unlawful surveillance has profoundly harmed its charitable efforts.

 Masjid At-Taqwa, a mosque in Brooklyn, New York, holds daily prayer services and provides religious education and counseling to its congregants.
 An NYPD surveillance camera has been installed outside Masjid At-Taqwa, recording the comings and goings of worshippers, since as early as 2004.
 Over the years, the mosque has also been infiltrated by NYPD informants.
 This NYPD surveillance has had a deeply negative impact on the community, inspiring fear and anxiety among congregants, some of whom have left the mosque.